code-infected/Content-Aggregator-v1/README.md

+The source code is temporarly removed for validation!

 # Content Aggregator

 Content Aggregator is a web application built with Flask that allows users to aggregate content from different sources.
 It collects web content, media content, and applications from online sources for reuse or resale purposes.